-We are now offering free shipping on all domestic orders.
-We want to make it quick, simple and cost-effective to nab that perfect gift. *Wholesale orders placed by stores, however, will incur shipping costs.
+We are now offering free shipping on all domestic orders over $20.
+We want to make it quick, simple and cost-effective to nab that perfect gift.

 In 1-3 business days.
 Wholesale orders usually ship in 2-3 days.